 Hubble – one man acoustic guitarist/singer Gary Roberts (ex Alien Matter, Fuzzy Duck, Hub, Scramble Joe, Skumkfish), inv with MASE making regular appearances.
 Late05/06 began rehearsing with a reformed Alien Matter, but nothing came to fruit, then joined Global Parasite (09)

 Dylan Hughes – born 09.05.1968, native of Pentrefoelas.
 Drummer for Cyrff & then Anhrefn, before pursuing a solo dance music project, H3.

 Steve Hughes – Abergele based drummer, listed here for having played in many bands since 1990, GMX Stuns, Crazy Little Sister, Eazy To Smile, Elephants Home, Fashion Victims, Pineapple, & Slouch.

-Hungry Touch – Typical ‘rock’ band doing the local circuit in the late 80’s.
+Hungry Touch – Typical ‘rock’ band of their era doing the local circuit in the late 80’s.
 Did a cracking version of Led Zeppelin’s Rock’n’roll.
 Rel EP Systems.
 Feat, Francis Flynn (gtr), Sion Rogers (voc), Chris White (bass), see also Burn.
 Tony Babbington (drms).
-Sion’s son Zak now plays in Spitting Pips
+Sion’s son Zak was in Spitting Pips

 Hunnymonsters – Llandudno band (late 80’s?) feat; Ron Hornsby (voc) (ex A Few Good Men), Eric James (keys) (see Company), Graham Davies (Box of Frogs) (gtr).
 Played mostly Pink Floyd etc covers & did loads of gigs around N Wales.